keraban-rocha/ibov-trading/README.md

-# Intro
+# Introduction

+Asset managers, individual investors, pension funds and virtually every trader daily face the challenge of deciding whether to buy or sell a security.
+But a particular challenged is faced by the long-only equities investor, that must maintain a long (bought) position at all times, even when the market is suffering losses.

+In order to address this problem, I tested a simple moving average (SMA) strategy analysing specifically its results when **only sell (short) signals** are considered.
+The idea is that, if the strategy is effective, those investors can use it to time the market and reduce their long exposition.
+I also analysed, given the effectiveness of the strategy, what is the best way to do that.
+We'll also look into long-only signals but mostly for comparison purposes.

+## Simple moving averages (SMA)

 Moving average strategies are extremely common on financial markets.
 They can be self-sufficient strategies, used to improve timing of buying and selling securities or with some other combination of fundamental, alternative and/or technical data.

-This project aims to test an extremely simple strategy on the Ibovespa index (the brazilian equities index), analyse its effectiveness and, if it is indeed effective, propose ways this strategy could fit into a portfolio.

-## Simple moving averages (SMA)

 We call it "simple" because we don't apply some weight on, for example, the most recent prices, all prices have the same weight.
-And we call it "moving" because each new period, that average is updated by including the latest price and removing the oldest one.
+And we call it "moving" because at each new period, that average is updated by including the latest price and removing the oldest one.
 The formula to calculate it is as follows (n is the number of periods we are looking back to calculate the average):

 ![image](https://github.com/keraban-rocha/ibov-trading/assets/123394105/41fec533-dad4-4ec2-8a31-02fbb0382fc3)

-**We will use various SMA periods throughout the study.**

 ## Breakouts and holding period

 The tested strategy is a common SMA breakout strategy.
 Here, a **breakout** is defined as when the asset's open price on a certain day is higher/lower than the SMA and the close price is lower/higher than the SMA.
 That generates a buy or sell signal, depending on whether the price breaks the SMA upwards (buy signal) or downwards (sell signal).
 On the next day of the breakout, the asset is bought/sold at the opening price.
-That way, we can define this strategy as a *trend following* strategy.
+That way, we can define this strategy as a *trend following* strategy because it intends to capture a trend as its very beginning, signaled by the breakout.

 After entering a position, we'll close it after X days.
 That X is called **holding period**.
 The next two images illustrate two trades, one a buy (long) and  other a sell (short), respectively, using a 252 days SMA, pointing out the entry and exit points considering a holding period of 10 days: